A survey of $\chi$-boundedness: Variants of Gy arf as-Sumner: rainbow subgraphs

-So all graphs $H$ with the desired property are paths and disjoint unions of paths; what about the converse?
-Here we have a complete solution \cite{rainbow} (see Gy\'arf\'as and S\'ark\"ozy \cite{rainbowgs} for earlier results).
-As every disjoint union of paths is an induced subgraph of a larger path, it is enough to prove the following: \begin{thm} For every $\kappa,s\ge1$ there exists $c$ such that if $G$ is a graph with $\chi(G)\ge c$ and $\omega(G)\le \kappa$ then every proper colouring of $G$ contains a rainbow path on $s$ vertices. \end{thm} The proof is neat, so we sketch it.
-For a vertex $v$, let $R(v)$ be the set of vertices that are joined to $v$ by a rainbow path.
 Suppose first that for some $v$, $R(v)$ has large chromatic number.
-Enumerate the neighbours of $v$, say $u_1\ll u_m$, and for each $i$ let $U_i$ be the set of vertices that are reached by a rainbow path starting with the edge $vu_i$.
-If one of these still has large chromatic number (not so large as before, but still large), then enumerate the neighbours of $u_i$, and repeat.
-Eventually (since we do not get a long rainbow path), we find some path $P$ from $v$ to $u$ say, such that the set of vertices reachable by rainbow paths starting with $P$ has large chromatic number, but $P$ is maximal.
-Then enumerate the neighbours of $u$, and let $U_i$ be the vertices reachable by a rainbow induced path that starts with $P$ and then uses the $i$th neighbour, giving a grading $(W_1\ll W_m)$ say.
-Direct every edge of vertices within this grading towards the larger colour.
-The Gallai-Roy theorem~\cite{gallai,roy} implies that there is a long directed path (not induced), necessarily rainbow since it is directed; and a theorem of Galvin, Rival and Sands~\cite{galvin} implies that the vertex set of this directed path includes the vertex set of a large complete bipartite graph $K$, which is therefore also rainbow.
+Enumerate the neighbours of $v$, say $u_1\ll u_m$, and for each $i$ let $U_i$ be the set of vertices that are reached by a rainbow induced path starting from $v$ with first edge $vu_i$.
+If one of these still has large chromatic number (not so large as before, but still large), then enumerate the neighbours of $u_i$ that are not neighbours of $v$, and repeat.
+Eventually (since we do not get a long induced rainbow path), we find some induced path $P$ from $v$ to $u$ say, such that the set of vertices reachable by induced rainbow paths starting with $P$ has large chromatic number, but $P$ is maximal (in the sense that we cannot extend $P$ even if we somewhat reduce ``large'').
+Let $Z$ be the set of all vertices that have no neighbour in $V(P)$ except possibly $u$.
+Enumerate the neighbours of $u$ in $Z$, and let $U_i$ be the set of vertices of $Z$ that are reachable by a rainbow path that starts with $P$ and then uses the $i$th neighbour of $u$, and its further vertices all belong to $Z$ and are nonadjacent to $u$.
+For each $i$, let $W_i=U_i\setminus (U_1\cup\cdots\cup U_{i-1})$.
+This giving a grading $(W_1\ll W_m)$ say.
+Let $W=W_1\cup\cdots\cup W_m$, and direct every edge of $G[W]$ towards its end with the larger colour.
+The Gallai-Roy theorem~\cite{gallai,roy} implies that there is a long directed path in this digraph (not induced), necessarily rainbow since it is directed; and a theorem of Galvin, Rival and Sands~\cite{galvin} implies that the vertex set of this directed path includes the vertex set of a large complete bipartite graph $K$, which is therefore also rainbow.
 Let $w$ be the earliest vertex in $K$ (that is, belonging to $W_i$ for $i$ minimum).
-It follows that $w$ has many neighbours, all of different colours, in later sets $W_j$, and not in $W_i$ (not quite; we have to arrange that each $W_i$ is stable, but that is easy); and then this gives a contradiction, because the rainbow path to $w$ could be extended to one of these neighbours.
-The second case, when each set $R(v)$ has small chromatic number, is very similar (again using Gallai-Roy and Galvin-Rival-Sands), and we omit it.
+It follows that $w$ has many neighbours, all of different colours, in later sets $W_j$, and not in $W_i$ (not quite; we have to arrange that each $W_i$ is stable, but that is easy); and then this gives a contradiction, because the rainbow path to $w$ could be extended to one of these neighbours, contradicting that this neighbour is not in $U_i$.